 - a.
 All applicants must satisfactorily complete the applicable driver's training class before receiving an airside driver's license. - b.
 All applicants must pass the written test with a grade of at least 80 percent.
-Applicants who do not pass the written test may retake the test after additional study and a 5 day waiting period. - c.
-No vehicle shall be operated on the airside unless the driver is authorized by the Airport to operate a class of vehicle as listed below: - GROUND VEHICLES NECESSARY FOR AIRPORT OPERATIONS: This category is reserved for airport, police, fire, FAA, TSA and National Weather Service employees whose job requires full access to all areas of the airport.
+Applicants who do not pass the written test may retake the test after additional study and a 5 day waiting period.

+c.
+No vehicle shall be operated on the airside unless the driver is authorized by the Airport to operate a class of vehicle as listed below:

+GROUND VEHICLES NECESSARY FOR AIRPORT OPERATIONS: This category is reserved for airport, police, fire, FAA, TSA and National Weather Service employees whose job requires full access to all areas of the airport.
 It is designated as Unlimited AOA Access [A].
-Anyone in this category can act as an escort vehicle. - 2.
-AIRCRAFT SERVICE VEHICLES: This category is for persons whose job duties require them to move about the airport on taxilanes, service roads and ramps to fuel, tug, de-ice or otherwise maintain aircraft.
+Anyone in this category can act as an escort vehicle.

+2. AIRCRAFT SERVICE VEHICLES: This category is for persons whose job duties require them to move about the airport on taxilanes, service roads and ramps to fuel, tug, de-ice or otherwise maintain aircraft.
 Be aware, restrictions DO apply on runway crossings and they can only be done under very stringent conditions.
-It is designated as

-Limited AOA Access [L].
+It is designated as Limited AOA Access [L].
 With limitations (runways/runway safety areas), anyone in this category can act as an escort if proper procedures are followed.

-Note: Aircraft Fueling Vehicles are not authorized to cross or operate on runways.
-Fuel trucks needing access between the north and south ramps can use the fuel service road on the east side of the airport.
-If a fuel truck needs to cross, or operate on, the runway - an escort must be arranged through Yakima Airport or the YKM designated as Restricted AOA Access [R].
+3. AIRCRAFT SUPPORT VEHICLES: This category is for vehicle operations under very strict conditions such as vehicles used to pick up freight from aircraft, for persons driving to and from their hangar or aircraft, or delivery type vehicles that require access to the non-movement areas only.
+It is designated as Restricted AOA Access [R].
 This category of vehicle is NOT allowed on service roads and no escorting of other vehicles is authorized.

-ARFF station.

-3. AIRCRAFT SUPPORT VEHICLES: This category is for vehicle operations under very strict conditions such as vehicles used to pick up freight from aircraft, for persons driving to and from their hangar or aircraft, or delivery type vehicles that require access to the non-movement areas only.
-It is